beaver-social/core/packages/server/api/lib/docs/content/api.md

-# Beaver Server API

-This document provides comprehensive documentation for the Beaver Server API, which serves as the foundation (Level 0) of the Beaver Social platform architecture.

 ## Overview

 The Beaver Server API is a RESTful API service that powers the social network functionality and handles blockchain integration.
 It provides endpoints for user management, authentication, social interactions, content creation, and blockchain transactions.